wttech/PoC-Sling-JMS/README.md

 ## Bundles

+`sling-activemq-osgi`, `sling-activemq-api` and `sling-activemq-core` are main bundles.
+The other bundles are some implementations using the JMS.

 ### sling-activemq-osgi

 This bundle contains ActiveMQ core package with all necessary dependencies marked as embedded.
 It exports `org.apache.activemq.*` Java package.